On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Air-Ground Propagation and Channel Model

 As justified in \mbox{Section \ref{subsec:propagation}}, the channel can be treated as a random variable rather than a process for each codeword transmission~\cite{ozarow}.
 To this end, we compute the instantaneous realization of the channel based on the positions of the $K$ aircraft.
 The \ac{los}, ${h}^{L}_{mk}$, and the \ac{gmp}, ${h}^{G}_{mk}$, channels between the $m$-th antenna element and the $k$-th aircraft are each computed as

 The path strengths for these channels are denoted by $\alpha_{mk}^{L}$ and $\alpha_{mk}^{G}$, respectively.
 These values are calculated using the \ac{fspl} formula.
-The propagation path lengths for these channels are given by $d_{mk}^{L}$ and $d_{mk}^{G}$, the phase of the signals calculated by using the path lengths, and the signal wavelength, $\lambda$.
-The vertical reflection coefficient for the \ac{gmp} is denoted by $\rho_{v}$, which equals 0 when the ground reflection point lies within a non-reflective area.
+The signal wavelength is denoted by $\lambda$.
+The propagation path lengths for these channels are given by $d_{mk}^{L}$ and $d_{mk}^{G}$. \rewone{Since each antenna element in an array occupies a distinct physical position, $d_{mk}^{L}$ and $d_{mk}^{G}$ differ across the array, leading to distinct phase rotations at each receiving antenna element.
+This naturally embeds the angle-of-arrival information in the model. } The vertical reflection coefficient for the \ac{gmp} is denoted by $\rho_{v}$, which equals 0 when the ground reflection point lies within a non-reflective area.
 If the ground reflection point is in a reflective area, $\rho_{v}$ is calculated using the equation from \cite{Parsons}, which considers the grazing angle and the electromagnetic properties of dry ground as specified in~\cite{ITU}.

 In the end, the channel between the $m$-th antenna element and the $k$-th aircraft, ${h}_{mk}$, is calculated by

 The vector representing the channel between the antenna array on \ac{gs} and the $k$-th aircraft is then given by \mbox{$\textbf{h}_{:k}=[{h}_{1k}, {h}_{2k},\dots,{h}_{Mk}]^T\in \mathbb{C}^{M}$}, and the channel matrix between the $K$ aircraft and the \ac{gs} is \mbox{$\textbf{H}=[\textbf{h}_{:1}, \textbf{h}_{:2}, \dots, \textbf{h}_{:K}] \in \mathbb{C}^{M\times K}$}.